Mentored by David McMillin, MA

 - Or is God an absentee landlord that created a grand cosmos and then withdrew, leaving it to run its natural course, as some philosophers have surmised?

 - If there is a God, why all the contradictions in the various religions?
 And even outright warfare at times in the name God or a religious doctrine?

-In this course we will be exploring these and many other questions from the perspective of the 20th century American mystic Edgar Cayce (1877-1945).
 On an almost daily basis, Cayce entered a self-induced altered state of consciousness that allowed him to answer questions of almost any nature ranging from medical conditions to the origin and nature of the cosmos.
-His psychic dissertations became known as "readings" and were assigned numbers to protect the privacy of those who sought his guidance.
+His psychic dissertations became known as “readings” and were assigned numbers to protect the privacy of those who sought his guidance.